erdnaxeli/clip/docs/user guide/options/nilable.md

 # Nilable options

-You may have noticed that **Clip** adds in the help message if the option have a default value or is required.
+You may have noticed that **Clip** adds in the help message if the option has a default value or is required.
 It looks like this:

 ```console